Lianghongnan/SSCAC/README.md

 # SSCAC

-Please run main_selftrain.m.
+Please run runMain.m.
-Load ('gal.mat') in main_selftrain.m can get the result of gal database in SSCAC_final.
+Select the dataset:
+"gal" denotes "Yeast Galactose Metabolism";
+"yeast" denotes "UCI Yeast database".

+The results are shown in "result" in the workspace of MATLAB.